dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

   encouraged to run with DEBUG when getting started with METplus or when investigating unexpected behavior.

+* Set :term:`SCRUB_STAGING_DIR` to False to preserve intermediate files to help with debugging issues.

 * Review the log files to verify that all of the processes ran cleanly.
   Some log output will be written to the screen, but the log files contain more information, such as log output from the MET tools.